RenderKit/embree/README.md

 Studio 12 2013" for a 32-bit build or "Visual Studio 12 2013 Win64"
 for a 64-bit build.

-To use a different compile than the Microsoft Visual C++ compiler, you additionally need to specify the proper compiler toolset through the option "Optional toolset to use (-T parameter)".
+To use a different compiler than the Microsoft Visual C++ compiler, you additionally need to specify the proper compiler toolset through the option "Optional toolset to use (-T parameter)".
 E.g. to use Clang for compilation set the toolset to "LLVM-vs2013", to use the Intel®